Difegue/LANraragi/tools/Documentation/extending-lanraragi/index/architecture.md

 |  +- enablepass <- Enable/Disable Password Authentication.
 |
 +- LRR_JSONCACHE <- JSON Cache Storage
-   |- force_refresh <- If set to 1, Shinobu will rebuild the cache on its next iteration.
+   |- refreshing <- If set to 1, Shinobu is currently rebuilding the cache.
    |- archive_list <- JSON
    +- archive_count <- Number of archives in content folder.
 If the actual number differs from this saved value, a rebuild will be triggered.
 ```